top of page

 Can I give my home to my children?

-Yes, you can but it’s important to understand the consequences before doing so.
+Yes, you can, but it’s important to understand the consequences before doing so.
 Once you transfer ownership, it’s no longer your property.
-That means you lose control over what happens to it, and it could be affected if your child later divorces, gets into debt, or faces bankruptcy.
+This means you lose control over what happens to it.
+The property could be affected if your child later divorces, gets into debt, or faces bankruptcy.

 That said, gifting your home can sometimes be a wonderful way to pass on wealth while you’re still here to see your children benefit.
 The key is getting the right advice first, so you know exactly what the impact will be for both sides.